The Seven Requirements for the Eagle Scout Rank

-Requirement 3: Earn a total of 21 merit badges (10 more than you already have), including the following: (a) First Aid, (b) Citizenship in the Community, (c) Citizenship in the Nation, (d) Citizenship in the World, (e) Communications, (f) Personal Fitness, (g) Emergency Preparedness OR Lifesaving, (h) Environmental Science, (i) Personal Management, (j) and Swimming OR Hiking OR Cycling, (k) Camping, and (l) Family Life.
+Requirement 3: Earn a total of 21 merit badges (10 more than you already have), including the following: (a) First Aid, (b) Citizenship in the Community, (c) Citizenship in the Nation, (d) Citizenship in the World, (e) Communications, (f) Cooking, (g) Personal Fitness, (h) Emergency Preparedness OR Lifesaving, (i) Environmental Science OR Sustainability, (j) Personal Management, (k) Swimming OR Hiking OR Cycling, (l) Camping, and (m) Family Life.

 This list does change occasionally.
 When there are changes, there is a date set beyond which you must use the new requirements, even if you already have earned the merit badges you needed under the old rules.
 As you earn the merit badges, keep your part of the merit badge cards in case there is any question later.
 Note that Family Life, Personal Fitness, and Personal Management each include requirements that take three months.
 Be sure you contact the merit badge counselor before you start working on these requirements.
 You should have a merit badge card signed by your Scoutmaster before you meet with the counselor, or start working on the merit badge.

 Requirement 4: While a Life Scout, serve actively for a period of 6 months in one or more of the following positions of responsibility.
 List only those positions served after your Life board of review date.
 Boy Scout Troop.
-Patrol leader, assistant senior patrol leader, senior patrol leader, Venture patrol leader, troop guide, Order of the Arrow troop representative, den chief, scribe, librarian, historian, quartermaster, junior assistant Scoutmaster, chaplain aide, instructor, Webmaster and Leave No Trace trainer.
+Patrol leader, assistant senior patrol leader, senior patrol leader, Venture patrol leader, troop guide, Order of the Arrow troop representative, den chief, scribe, librarian, historian, quartermaster, junior assistant Scoutmaster, chaplain aide, instructor, webmaster and Leave No Trace trainer.